 Can a debt collector come to your house without notice?

-Yes, there’s no formal process that debt collectors have to follow, unlike court appointed representatives, such as bailiffs.
+Unlike bailiffs, there is no formal process that debt collectors have to follow.

-Most debt collectors are members of a trade body, such as the Credit Services Association, which has a code of conduct setting out standards they expect their members to meet
+Most debt collectors are members of a trade body like the Credit Services Association.
+They have a code of conduct and standards members need to meet.

 A debt collector can: